CROSS STITCH TECHNIQUE

 Start stitching from the centre of your waste canvas and pattern, to ensure the design will fit properly.
 This may not be the centre of your garment.

-Note that your waste canvas is formed with a double thread.
+Your waste canvas is formed with a double thread.
 Stitch through the larger holes formed by these double threads, not the tiny holes between them.
 This makes removal of the canvas later, easier.

 Remove your basting stitches.

 Spritz small pieces of work, or soak larger items for a few minutes using cold water.
-If you used soluble canvas soaking will be the only step needed.
+If you used soluble canvas, soaking will be the only step needed.

 Once the canvas has softened slightly, use your tweezers to coax each thread out gently.
 Don't yank or pull suddenly.